 Because these beaches and ponds are protected they are also natural.
 You won't find condominium complexes cluttered along the shore.
 You'll find sand, woods, water and fish.
 Non-fishermen toss footballs on the beach, while others rent kayaks or SUP boards and paddle.
 A few beaches are open to driving, and fishermen with 4x4's can buy an oversand permit which provides an opportunity to go far off the beaten path.
 It's all in the quest of finding fish.

-National Parks are established for our outdoor enjoyment, and you can even vote for your favorite right here.
+National Parks are established for our outdoor enjoyment, find the results of our Top Family Fishing and Boating spots.
 It's comforting to know that they won't be developed, and that fact alone makes them worth visiting.
 National Parks like the one I'm blessed to call my home waters are a natural treasure.
 If you get the chance, try and visit one this year.
 You'll be glad you did.

 You Might Also Like